 Durley Chine hub from beach

-The NZCBS will have targets for 13 different building types including refurbishment.
+The NZCBS will have targets and limits for 13 different building types including refurbishment.
 The Durley Chine visitor centre on Bournemouth beach would be a prime candidate for the new standard.
 Built from reclaimed timber, the embodied carbon is just 172kgCO2/m2.
 It includes an education centre which was built to Passivhaus standards while the rest of the building is unheated

 Partridge describes the NZCBS as a single methodology for first measuring, then robustly verifying the net zero carbon impact of buildings.
 He likens it to a set of rules and says it will be written almost like an international standard and will be clear, consistent and easy to use.